-The financial results of the NPCU AMEs and Corporate AMEs with the NCUA Guaranteed Notes (NGN) Program Trusts are not presented in the results of the NCUSIF as described above, but are presented as fiduciary activities of the NCUSIF in accordance with the Federal Accounting Standards Advisory Board's Statement of Federal Financial Accounting Standard No. 31, Accounting for Fiduciary Activities, and are included in the notes to the NCUSIF financial statements.
+In accordance with the Federal Accounting Standards Advisory Board's Statement of Federal Financial Accounting Standards (SFFAS) No. 31, Accounting for Fiduciary Activities, the financial results of the NPCU AMEs and Corporate AMEs are not presented in the results of the NCUSIF as described above, but are presented as fiduciary activities of the NCUSIF and included in the notes to the NCUSIF financial statements.